Andy Taylor (guitarist): RockAffairs

 In November 2007, Taylor co-founded RockAffairs.com alongside Sarah Eaglesfield, the former Flightside vocalist and webmistress at duranduran.com.
-RockAffairs was developed to allow unsigned artists to sell MP3s and merchandise, promote their band, and keep 100% of the profit.
-It also pioneered a maverick profit share scheme where 100% of income from listener signups was distributed amongst bands who sign up for the scheme.
+RockAffairs was developed to allow unsigned artists to sell MP3s and merchandise, promote their band and keep 100% of the profit.
+It also pioneered a maverick profit share scheme where all income from listener signups was distributed amongst bands who sign up for the scheme.

 In June 2008, Taylor handed control of the website over to Eaglesfield.
 As of 2017, Taylor remains the owner of RockAffairs Ltd in the UK.
 Rockaffairs has announced it will be returning for one week of special 10th-anniversary broadcasts during summer 2018.

 Autobiography

 In 2008, Taylor published an autobiography, Wild Boy: My Life in Duran Duran, in which he tells his life's story from youth in an extended family to his life with wife Tracey.
 The book aims to give a backstage look on Duran Duran's rise and a survey of the band's career album by album, as well as of Taylor's solo works and collaborations.
 It also deals with the iconic status of Duran Duran in the time of early MTV and the band's issues with drugs and alcohol.